So You Want To Be a Crew Chief – Youth – 2019

 - Serve as an extension of the SDCFOA training program.

-Support the association’s ratings program by providing informative and comprehensive ratings reviews for all officials worked with.
+- Support the association’s ratings program by providing informative and comprehensive ratings reviews for all officials worked with.
 The assigned Youth Crew Chief (assigned Referee) is the only official that will complete ratings of all officials worked with that day.
-The evaluations shall be completed within 7 days of the assignments and only one crewmember evaluation shall be completed for each day’s assignments.
+The evaluations shall be completed within 7 days of the assignments and must include comments/notes for all evaluation criteria for all 1stand 2ndyear officials.

 - Be responsive to communications from others within the association.